Encoding Mov files from Final Cut/Compress for TSMuxer Conversion

 BrightSign Support Manager

-Using TSMuxer, you can change the container type of your h.264 encoded MOV file, produced by final cut / compressor, to a Transport Stream.
-That Transport Stream should then playback on the BrightSign.
+Using TSMuxer, you can change the container type of your H.264 encoded MOV file produced by final cut / compressor to a Transport Stream.
 Since the video isn’t re-encoded, there should be no quality loss.

-Here are directions showing how to create MOV files that are compatible with TSMuxer.
+Follow these directions to create .mov files that are compatible with TSMuxer.

 Select Kind = Quicktime Movie, Compressor = H.264.
-You can experiment with the Quality slider depending upon your content, but I have found settings as low as 50% are still very good.
+You can experiment with the Quality slider depending upon your content, but some have found that settings as low as 50% are still very good.

-Click OK and Save As the file you want to create (.MOV).
+Click OK and use Save As to save the file you want to create (.mov).

-Choose Window-> Show Movie Properties You will see that in addition to your video track there are one or two other tracks along with this file.
-There may be a Text Track, and/or an unknown track with the file's name.
+Choose Window > Show Movie Properties.
+Note: You will see that in addition to your video track, there are one or two other tracks along with this file.
+There may be a Text Track and/or an unknown track with the file's name.
 These are the unnecessary tracks that are confusing TSMuxer.

-Click on the video track (the format will be H.264) and press extract.
+Click the video track (the format will be H.264) and select Extract.
 If your video has audio, select the audio and video tracks together.
-This feature is only available with Quicktime Pro, which comes with Final Cut Studio, or you can buy an upgrade separately from Apple's website.
+This feature is only available with Quicktime Pro, which comes with Final Cut Studio.
+You can also purchase an upgrade separately from Apple's website.

 A new video window will open with your video with the header "Untitled".
-Choose Save As and choose a new file name.
-You won't be able to call it the same as the original .MOV file.
+Select Save As and choose a new file name.
+You won't be able to use the same name as the original .mov file.

-Open TSMuxer, and click on Add, and select the new extracted file.
+Open TSMuxer, click Add, and select the new extracted file.

-Press Start Muxing, and the .TS file will be created.
-This file can be played back directly from the Brightsign units.
+Click Start Muxing.
+The .ts file will be created.
+This file can be played back directly using the BrightSign player.